Allfeat/Allfeat/precompiles/README.md

 # NFTs precompiles

-This folder contains a set of EVM precompiles designed to optimize and extend the functionality of non-fungible tokens (NFTs) on our blockchain.
+This folder contains a precompile in order to interact with the substrate [nfts pallet](https://docs.rs/pallet-nfts/latest/pallet_nfts/) through EVM.
 The implementation spans several aspects of NFT operations, including creation, trading, and management, structured into different modules.
-It's based on the substrate [nfts pallet](https://docs.rs/pallet-nfts/latest/pallet_nfts/)

 ## Structure